-Plate 15: Coastal projected sea level rise (pale green is predicted rise by 2100, dark green predicted rise by 2050)
+Plate 16: Coastal projected sea level rise (pale green is predicted rise by 2100, dark green predicted rise by 2050)

-Plate 16: Orange stains noted on white gums in the reserve, possibly a result of heat stress and the 'ginger tree syndrome'.
+Plate 17: Orange stains noted on white gums in the reserve, possibly a result of heat stress and the 'ginger tree syndrome'.

-- Council to provide water to help establish revegetated areas. - Council will continue to monitor and maintain stormwater infrastructure. - Further monitoring is required to determine if trees on the site are affected by ginger syndrome.
+- Council to provide water to help establish revegetated areas. - Council will continue to monitor and maintain stormwater infrastructure, including the waterway through the reserve which serves to drain flood waters from upstream residential areas. - Further monitoring is required to determine if trees on the site are affected by ginger syndrome.
 Research is currently being undertaken to use genetic traits from dry-zone white gums for restoration projects in an aim to climate-proof this species.
-Future revegetation projects involving white gums should consider this. - Consider controlling regenerating shrubs which are encroaching on areas of saltmarsh (refer to Section 5.2.6).
+Future revegetation projects involving white gums should consider this.
+The transition of DVC to coastal shrubland on exposed dune slopes in response to climate change is discussed further in Section 5.2.3. - Consider controlling regenerating shrubs which are encroaching on areas of saltmarsh (refer to Section 5.2.6).